 Are there any government grants to cover these expenses?
 Under the ADA, Rehabilitation Act and the IDEA, the cost of the service is to be covered by the entity that is putting on the event where CART is being provided, unless they can show that the expense of providing the service would be an undue burden.

 What is the difference between CART and captioning?
-“CART” and “captioning” are often used interchangeably when in fact they are two different services.
-CART is a text-only translation of the spoken word displayed on a computer screen, LED board, large screen via LCD projector, or over the internet.
+“CART” officially now CART Captioning, and “captioning” are often used interchangeably.
+CART is a text-only translation of the spoken word displayed on a computer screen, LED board, large screen via LCD projector, or over the internet (e.g. to a personal device).
 Captioning is text displayed in conjunction with a video image and requires an encoder or character generator as well as captioning software on the provider’s computer.

 What is the difference between open captioning and closed-captioning?
 Open captioning is CART or captioning text which can be seen by everybody, thus the term “open”; whereas closed-captioning must be “turned on” before it can be seen.
 If text is streaming over the internet, it is actually CART unless the text is embedded in a video image and can be “turned on.”

 UPDATE – VOICE WRITERS ALSO PROVIDE LIVE CAPTIONING (CART Captioning).
 IT’S NOT A STENO SYSTEM.
 IT IS DONE BY A HUMAN PROVIDER, WITH VOICE RECOGNITION AND SPECIAL SOFTWARE TO DELIVER VERBATIM LIVE SPEECH TO TEXT.

 (Readers: CCAC invites updates,, edits, and your own good video about CART and/or captioning to link here.
 We appreciate reciprocal links on your site with the blue CCAC logo to our homepage online.
 Email your submissions to firstname.lastname@example.org anytime.)